Algorithms for Weighted Pushdown Automata: Abstract

 \section{Abstract}

-\alexandra{Ryan, do you prefer the emails clustered or in the same order as the names?} Weighted pushdown automata (WPDAs) are at the core of many natural language processing tasks, like syntax-based statistical machine translation and transition-based dependency parsing.
+Weighted pushdown automata (WPDAs) are at the core of many natural language processing tasks, like syntax-based statistical machine translation and transition-based dependency parsing.
 As most existing dynamic programming algorithms are designed for context-free grammars (CFGs), algorithms for PDAs often resort to a PDA-to-CFG conversion.
 In this paper, we develop novel algorithms that operate directly on WPDAs.
 Our algorithms are inspired by Lang's algorithm, but use a more general definition of pushdown automaton and either reduce the space requirements by a factor of $|\stackalphabet|$ (the size of the stack alphabet) or reduce the runtime by a factor of more than $|\states|$ (the number of states).
 When run on the same class of PDAs as Lang's algorithm, our algorithm is both more space-efficient by a factor of $|\stackalphabet|$ and more time-efficient by a factor of $|\states| \cdot |\stackalphabet|$.

 \mbox{ \raisebox{0.3em}{\url{https://github.com/rycolab/wpda}}}